Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Linear regression
 - [ ] Principal Component Analysis (PCA)

-**Note:** Logistic regression is far better than linear regression at binary classification since it biases the result toward one extreme or the other.
+**Explanation:** Logistic regression is far better than linear regression at binary classification since it biases the result toward one extreme or the other.
 K-means clustering can be used for classification but is not as accurate in most scenarios.
 [Source:](https://www.kaggle.com/minc33/k-means-clustering-vs-logistic-regression)

 #### Q38.
 With traditional programming, the programmer typically inputs commands.
 With machine learning, the programmer inputs